 Reduce the size of the image

-If the image has a large number of pixels, reducing its size may resolve the upload error.
-The pixel size required will vary depending on a number of variables, so start by reducing the file size to something small like 300×200 and see if that resolves the issue.
-If it does, experiment with different pixel counts to find a size that is of an acceptable quality and does not create the error.
+The pixel size required will vary depending on several variables, so start by reducing the file size to something small like 300×200 and see if that resolves the issue.
+If the image has a large number of pixels, reducing its size may determine the upload error.
+If it does, experiment with different pixel counts to find an acceptable size that doesn’t create the error.

 Windows users can use the Paint application to resize an image: